 Access Controls (Required)

-- Assign unique user IDs to every person who accesses PHI systems — no shared accounts
+- Assign unique user IDs to every person who accesses PHI systems — no shared accounts, no exceptions

 - Implement emergency access procedures for when normal authentication is unavailable